A functorial approach to rank functions on triangulated categories: Background on additive functions

 \begin{definition} An abelian category $\cA$ with filtered colimits is called \emphbf{locally coherent} if $\fp \cA$ is a skeletally small abelian subcategory of $\cA$ such that every object in $\cA$ is a filtered colimit of objects in $\fp \cA$. \end{definition} In the following, $\cA$ will be a locally coherent category.
 Note that any locally coherent category is automatically Grothendieck, so $\cA$ is complete and cocomplete, has injective envelopes and exact filtered colimits (see \cite[\S 2.4]{Crawley-Boevey1994}).
 A short exact sequence in $\cA$

 is said to be \emphbf{pure-exact} if it induces a short exact sequence of abelian groups

 for every $W$ in $\fp \cA$.
 An object $X$ is \emphbf{pure-injective} if every pure-exact sequence with the first term $X$ splits, and \emphbf{$\varSigma$-pure-injective} if any coproduct of copies of $X$ is pure-injective.
 Moreover, $X$ is called \emphbf{fp-injective} if $\Ext_\cA^1 (W,X)=0$ for every $W$ in $\fp \cA$.
 The class of fp-injective objects is closed under direct factors and coproducts -- to see this one can use the characterisation of fp-injectivity in \cite[\S 2.5]{Crawley-Boevey1994}.
 A standard verification shows that the fp-injective pure-injective objects coincide with the injectives in the category $\cA$.
+Indeed, if $X$ is injective, it is both fp-injective and pure-injective.
+Conversely, if $X$ is fp-injective, then any short exact sequence starting at $X$ is pure-exact, as $\Ext_\cA^1 (W,X)=0$ for every $W$ in $\fp \cA$.
+If $X$ is moreover pure-injective, this implies that any short exact sequence starting at $X$ splits, so $X$ is injective.

 The notion of a finite endolength object will be of central importance in this work.
 We are especially interested in injective objects of finite endolength.

 \begin{definition} An object $X$ in $\cA$ has \emphbf{finite endolength} if the $\End_{\cA} (X)$-module $\Hom_\cA (W,X)$ has finite length for every $W$ in $\fp \cA$. \end{definition}